-The faculty in the School of Planning and Landscape Architecture offer the Bachelor of Science in Planning degree in Urban Planning, Bachelor of Science in Landscape Architecture degree, and Bachelor of Science in Design degree in Housing and Urban Development.
+The faculty in the School of Planning offer the Bachelor of Science in Planning degree in Urban Planning, and the Bachelor of Science in Design degree in Housing and Urban Development.

-Bachelor of Science in Planning (B.S.P.)
+Bachelor of Science in Planning (BSP)

-The B.S.P. degree prepares students for careers in urban planning.
+The BSP degree prepares students for careers in urban planning.
 Students take courses that include comprehensive planning, socioeconomic and environmental analysis, computer and analytical methods, planning law, site planning, landscape architecture, urban design, and public-policy formulation and administration.
 An internship or an approved elective is required between the third and fourth years.
 Many students continue to specialize in planning at the graduate level.
 Students in planning are exposed to the theories, methods, and practices of the profession of planning.